LUMC/pytest-workflow/docs/examples.rst

 ``--outdir`` is used to define the path the output files will go to.
 In this case ``HelloWorld.txt`` will be copied to the  directory called ``test-output/hello``.

-An example yaml file that could be used to test a nextflow pipeline is listed below.
+An example yaml file that could be used to test the nextflow pipeline from ``examplecode.nf`` is listed below.

 .. code-block:: yaml

     - name: My pipeline
-      command: nextflow run Nextflow_pipeline.nf --outdir results
+      command: nextflow run examplecode.nf --outdir test-output
       files:
-        - path: "results/my_output.txt"
+        - path: "test-output/hello/HelloWorld.txt"